 Some first-time entrepreneurs believe that requesting agreements out of everyone they work with makes them seem demanding or out-of-touch.
 In fact, the opposite is more often true; by codifying your business relationships in writing, you signal that you are a professional who is shrewd enough to anticipate rather than react to problems.
 In addition, everybody who gets an agreement is going to have more confidence that if an unexpected variable pops up, you’ll have a road map to handle it.

 Entering into these agreements doesn’t have to be a hassle.
-Using Shoobx, it’s easy to create and sign agreements, and have them organized and updated in a data room in a real time.
+Using Fidelity, it’s easy to create and sign agreements, and have them organized and updated in a data room in real time.